Medically reviewed by Katelyn Hagerty, FNP

 When you talk to your healthcare provider, make sure to inform them about your symptoms and when they started.
 ED is a common issue that affects men of all ages, meaning there’s no need to feel embarrassed or worried when you talk to your healthcare provider.

 If you feel uncomfortable talking to your regular healthcare provider about ED, you can get ED help online from a healthcare provider.

 Your healthcare provider may suggest making certain changes to your use of Adderall to reduce the severity of your ED and improve your sexual performance.
 These may include:

 Adjusting your dosage on days you have sex.
 This may help to reduce the severity of your ED symptoms.
 Make sure only to adjust your dosage of Adderall after you’ve talked to your healthcare provider.

 Not taking Adderall before sex.
-If you take a split dose of Adderall throughout the day, your healthcare provider may suggest not taking it shortly before sex.
+If you take a split dose of Adderall throughout the day, your healthcare provider might suggest not taking it shortly before sexual activity.
 Do not stop taking Adderall without first talking to your healthcare provider.